chipguyhere/RuggedPaxCompanion/README.md

 * Paxton Ground

 The programming code to enable this feature is 87267114.
 To disable it, 87267000.

+The RFID reader is assumed to show a green light when the LED wire is set low (or grounded), and red if it's set high or disconnected.
+For HID MultiClass readers, the terminal labeled "GRN" or "GREEN" has this behavior.

+The reader is assumed to beep when the beep wire is set low (or grounded).
+The reader translation program will attempt to set the reader light to green any time the Paxton Red LED wire is not being signaled (which usually coincides with relay time for "access granted" -- or a rapid sequence of flashes for "access denied").

 ## Doorbell button
 The Paxton Net2 system supports a doorbell button (which is present on their PIN keypads).
 The doorbell button